ParshinAD/googlesheet-api/README.md

 # googlesheet-api

 googlesheet-api is a Python app for parsing data from google sheet into PostgresSQL.
+Data form database then used by django in its single page web application.

 ## Downloading